St. Louis: 19th century

 After the war, St. Louis profited via trade with the West, aided by the 1874 completion of the Eads Bridge, named for its design engineer.
 Industrial developments on both banks of the river were linked by the bridge, the second in the Midwest over the Mississippi River after the Hennepin Avenue Bridge in Minneapolis.
 The bridge connects St. Louis, Missouri to East St. Louis, Illinois.
 The Eads Bridge became a symbolic image of the city of St. Louis, from the time of its erection until 1965 when the Gateway Arch Bridge was constructed.
 The bridge crosses the St. Louis riverfront between Laclede's Landing, to the north, and the grounds of the Gateway Arch, to the south.
 Today the road deck has been restored, allowing vehicular and pedestrian traffic to cross the river.
 The St. Louis MetroLink light rail system has used the rail deck since 1993.
 An estimated 8,500 vehicles pass through it daily.

 On August 22, 1876, the city of St. Louis voted to secede from St. Louis County and become an independent city, and, following a recount of the votes in November, officially did so in March 1877.
+The 1877 St. Louis general strike caused significant upheaval, in a fight for the eight-hour day and the banning of child labor.

 Industrial production continued to increase during the late 19th century.
 Major corporations such as the Anheuser-Busch brewery, Ralston Purina company and Desloge Consolidated Lead Company were established at St. Louis which was also home to several brass era automobile companies, including the Success Automobile Manufacturing Company; St. Louis is the site of the Wainwright Building, a skyscraper designed in 1892 by architect Louis Sullivan.